ANSI Cutting Standard

 - A7 provides protection for high cut hazards (4000-4999 grams to cut)

 - A8 provides high cut protection (5000-5999 grams to cut)

 - A9 provides protection from high cut hazards (6000+ grams to cut)

 In addition to the nine-category system, the update standardizes the testing method for defining cut resistance.
 Instead of multiple testing methods, a single method has been selected to ensure all gloves receive the same test.
 This will help to ensure that gloves, no matter the manufacturer, provide the same level of protection in a given class.

 Workers in hospitals, warehouses, manufacturing facilities, and processing facilities are likely to encounter cut hazards in their workplace.
 In 2013, the U.S. Bureau of Labor Statistics (BLS) reported that there were over 139,000 lost time cases caused by hand injuries.
 Most of these injuries were cuts and lacerations.
 And each lost-time case resulted in about six days away from work, impacting each employer’s bottom line.

 To help reduce hand injuries, employees must be properly trained.
 OSHA requires that workers are trained to recognize and avoid workplace hazards.
 This includes understanding when PPE is needed and how it should be worn.
-Graphic Products’ Safety Compliance Analysis Service can analyze your workplace for hazards, develop training programs, and identify where PPE is required.
+Graphic Products’ Compliance Services can analyze your workplace for hazards, develop training programs, and identify where PPE is required.

 Overall, the new classification system will help improve worker safety by making it easier for workers and employers to select the proper Personal Protective Equipment (PPE) when working in hazardous environments.